Maggie de la Riva rape case: Aftermath and legacy

 The criminal proceedings and executions of each condemned man were broadcast on public radio station DZRH, causing sensationalism and mass hysteria.
 De la Riva's ordeal also pioneered public discourse of rape in the Philippines.

 On March 6, 2017, de la Riva maintained on national television that the death penalty should still be a part of judicial convictions for rape and assault cases.
-The death penalty had been first abolished by Corazon Aquino in 1986, only to be restored later by Fidel Ramos, with the main method changed to lethal injection.
+The death penalty had been first abolished by Corazon Aquino in 1986, only to be restored later by Fidel V. Ramos, with the main method changed to lethal injection.
 President Gloria Macapagal-Arroyo suspended the death penalty in 2006 following pressure from the Catholic Church, and it remains so to this day.

 De la Riva hopes rape, along with all "heinous crimes," would be included in the crimes punishable by death.
 De la Riva stated "I've already forgiven, but forgiveness does not mean that you will not allow the law to take its course.
 Yung actions nila, pagbabayaran nila (They would have to pay the consequences of their actions),” she said.
 In a vote of 216 "in favor" over 54 "against" with 1 "abstain" House Bill 4727 (the revival of the death penalty) passed its third and final hearing in the House of Representatives.

 The hotel where the rape happened has since been renamed Galaxy Lodge.
 The death row cell block where the four men were held along with the death chamber were in use until 1976, when the electric chair was retired as an execution method in favour of death by firing squad.
 The actual electric chair used in the three executions was partially destroyed in a fire, but repaired for a museum exhibit in a new death house built for lethal injections, which is also the present Bilibid Museum.
 The death row cell block has been converted into a maximum security compound.

 The presiding judge, Lourdes Paredes San Diego, supported capital punishment as a last resort and remained against it for the most part.
 In an interview on her daughter Jo’s radio show, she stated “Hija (my daughter), in the Philippines, rape is punishable by death.”
 San Diego was later appointed as the first female chief justice of the Court of Appeals, where she served until her retirement.
 She then spent her retirement teaching at the Philippine Women's University until her death.
 Main Avenue in Barangay Socorro, Quezon City was renamed in honor of her.

 This case continuously comes up in the conversations and analyses on topics such as: the war on drugs, rape and what should constitute the death penalty, and capital punishment as a whole.